-Scottish Pop'n Profile % Moray Area Profile % Moray College Profile % of all contracted staff over period
+Scottish Pop'n Profile % Moray Area Profile % Moray College Profile % of all contracted staff 16/17 Moray College Profile % of all contracted staff 17/18

 Ethnic Origin

-White Scottish 84 77.7 70.7
+White Scottish 84 77.7 70 72

-White Other British 7.9 18 17.4
+White Other British 7.9 18 17 18

-White Irish 1.0 0.5 1.1
+White Irish 1.0 0.5 2 2

-White Other 3.2 2.8 7.4
+White Other 3.2 2.8 6 6

-Asian, Asian Scottish or Asian British 2.7 0.6 0.3
+Asian, Asian Scottish or Asian British 2.7 0.6 0.5 0.5

-Other ethnic groups 1.3 0.5 1.1
+Other ethnic groups 1.3 0.5 2

-Information refused/NK 2 (1.1% declined)
+Information refused/NK 2 2

-The monitoring categories have been adjusted for this protected characteristic to allow a better comparison with the census.
-The data suggests that the college population has lower proportions of White Scottish and higher proportions of White Other British in the

-Moray area and in employment at Moray College than national figures.
+The monitoring categories for this protected characteristic have been aligned with the census.
+The data suggests that the college population has lower proportions of White Scottish and higher proportions of White Other British in the Moray area and in employment at Moray College than national figures.
 This is perhaps due to the presence of the MOD bases in the area and working populations that these bring to the area.